nishamuktewar/missing_data_imputation/README.md

 - interpolation when it comes to time series

 ## Thoughts
 It has a very broad application area - structured or timeseries data, images, audio.
 In terms of verticals, I see quite a few new papers in the lifesciences/healthcare industry or using medical dataset.
-Other than the traditional approaches - EM, matrix computation and some form of RNNs and GANs have been part of the recent research.
+Other than the traditional approaches - EM, matrix computation and some form of RNNs, GANs and using auto-encoders have been part of the recent research.
 One other interesting perspective of missing data is when the data is multi-modal, meaning for some samples we have brain signal data and for some we have let's say brain scans.

 ## Recent papers
 ### arxiv archive